Diagnostic Audiological Evaluation

 The audiologist determines the patient’s highest ability to understand speech under two conditions: relative quiet and comfortably loud.
 Finally, the audiologist tests to see if background noise affects the patient’s hearing.

 We may do other testing based on a patient’s particular concerns and issues.
 The audiologist may also perform otoscopy (examining the ear canal) and tympanometry (test of the middle ear).
 This helps the audiologist determine the health of the ear canal and the middle ear.

 What Can I Expect During a Diagnostic Audiologic Evaluation?

 The evaluation will probably last about 30 to 40 minutes in length.
-You should also allow for time for discussion with the audiologist to review test results, and ask questions.
+You should also allow time for discussion with the audiologist to review test results, and ask questions.

-It is recommended that you bring a family member with you to the evaluation appointment.
+We recommend that you bring a family member with you to the evaluation appointment.
 Most audiologists agree that hearing loss is a family issue.
 It helps to have another supportive person at the appointment to help you understand the information and recommendations.